On Scaling Up 3D Gaussian Splatting Training: Scaling Hyperparameters for Batched Training

 where $\lambda$ is the original learning rate, and $\beta_1, \beta_2$ are the original first and second moments in Adam. $\lambda', \beta_1', \beta_2'$ are the adjusted hyperparameters to work with a greater batch size.
 We refer to these as the \sqrtrule{} and the \exprule{} rules.

-\textbf{Independent Gradients Hypothesis.} To arrive at these scaling rules, it is helpful to consider 3D GS training in a simplified setting.
-Suppose that the gradients received by 3D Gaussian parameters from each camera view are \textit{independent} of gradients induced by other views.
+\myparagraph{Independent Gradients Hypothesis.} To derive these scaling rules, we first consider 3D GS training in a simplified setting, assuming that gradients calculated from each camera view are \textit{independent} of those induced from other views.
 Consequently, if we are given a batch of $b$ camera views, taking $b$ sequential gradient descent steps for each view in the batch is equivalent to taking one bigger step where the gradients are summed together.
 If we were using the vanilla gradient descent algorithm and averaging the gradients in a batch, setting the learning rate to scale linearly with the batch size achieves this equivalence.
 However, 3D GS uses Adam, an adaptive learning rate optimizer that (1) divides the gradients by the square root of the per-parameter second moment estimate, and (2) uses momentum to combine current gradients and past gradients in an exponential-moving-average fashion, making a bigger update different from simply summing up smaller batch-size-one updates.
 Under the \textit{independent gradients hypothesis}, we derive the following corrections to Adam hyperparameters to approximate batch-size-one training with a larger batch:

 Let us denote \( g_k \) as the gradient of some parameter evaluated at view \( k \), and \( g = \frac{\sum_{j \in V} g_j}{|V|} \) as the full-batch gradient (mean of gradients across views), where \( V \) is the set of all views.
 Let us further assume \( \mathbb{E}[g_k] = 0 \) for all \( k \).
 By the independence assumption: \(\operatorname{Cov}(g_k, g_j) = \mathbb{E}[(g_k - 0)(g_j - 0)] = 0 \quad \text{when} \quad k \neq j \quad \text{and} \quad \mathbb{E}[(g_k)^2] \quad \text{when} \quad k=j.\)